The Viking Wind Farm is a joint venture between the Shetland community and the utility company SSE.

 The project got planning consent from Scottish energy minister Fergus Ewing in April 2012 but the decision was challenged through the courts by anti-wind farm campaigners.
 Their efforts failed and the consent was reaffirmed in February 2015.

-The wind farm will consist of 103 wind turbines up to 145m tall to the blade tips, set in the central Mainland of Shetland.
-It is hoped the project will be operational in the early 2020s.
+The wind farm will consist of 103 wind turbines set around the central Mainland of Shetland.
+It is hoped the project will be operational in 2024.

 The consent allows a potential output of up to 457 megawatts, which would make it the third-largest wind farm in the UK.

 Around 140 people will be needed to work on the project during construction and around 35 permanent jobs could be created.
-As a result of the community shareholding, many millions of pounds could be injected into the Shetland economy annually.
-In addition, the islands would receive £1.85 million in community benefit every year.
+As a result of the community shareholding, millions of pounds could be injected into the Shetland economy annually.
+In addition, the islands would receive £1.85 million in community benefit every year if a 3.6MW turbine is installed.
+The payment would increase if a larger turbine is permitted and selected.

 The original partnership deal between the Shetland community and SSE was signed in 2007.
 In May 2009 an application was submitted to the Scottish Government for the construction of 150 turbines.
 This was followed in September 2010 by a revised application, known as an addendum, reducing the number of turbines to 127.
 Of these, permission was granted for 103 and denied for 24 adjacent to Scatsta Airport.